Seth7171/AdventureCloud/README.md

 * screen showing an indication of a correct/wrong answer,

 * game summary screen with a graph illustrating the performance of the player in the current game.

+## Assignment 3
+HW3.zip - **notice this is not the full submittion like in the moodle due to the marketing video was to large.**

+Still in this assignment we finished the second iteration of our project + writing acceptence tests.

+Moreover, the zip includes the following:

+* The SUS score given to our system after calculation (Excel file)

+* Programmer portfolio - main files, main functions, code snippets/interesting design templates

+* User portfolio - general explanation of the game, breakdown of screens, transitions between screens and an explanation of optional errors.